Learning and Information for Families and Educators

 Who is eligible to take part in CareBreak?

-Families of children (birth to 16 years old) who have been diagnosed with a variety of disabilities, including autism, cerebral palsy and other neurological impairments from Allegheny, Beaver and the southern portion of Butler counties.
+Families of children (birth to 16 years old) who have been diagnosed with a variety of disabilities, including autism, cerebral palsy and other neurological impairments from Allegheny, Beaver and the southern portion of Butler counties in Pennsylvania.